 We recommend combining a few days here with a trip to Cascais and Comporta.
 Once a sleepy fishing village, Cascais is now a cosmopolitan coastal resort with bustling beaches and charming restaurants.
 Comporta, further south, is fast becoming Portugal’s chicest beach retreat – an under-the-radar celebrity haunt with a 12km stretch of pristine soft sand.

-Head to the Algarve, Portugal’s southernmost region, and you really will find something for everyone.
+In the north, picturesque Porto combines perfectly with the Douro Valley, the centre of Portugal’s booming port and wine industry.
+Head to the Algarve, Portugal’s southernmost region, and you’ll find something for everyone.
 It’s home to some genuinely family friendly resorts along with gorgeous beaches and plenty of activities for children.
 Golfers are well-catered for with challenging courses such as Quinta do Lago and Vilamoura.
 And surfers are sure to love the huge waves and breezy beaches to be found at Sagres.

 If you like to walk and hike, Madeira makes an excellent choice.
-The archipelago is much-loved for its dramatic scenery and botanical gardens not to mention its namesake wine.
-Funchal, the capital city set high up on a hillside on the island’s south coast, is well worth a visit – if only to take in the view it offers of the city’s picturesque bay and cultural heritage.
+The archipelago is much-loved for its dramatic scenery and botanical gardens, not to mention its namesake wine.
+Funchal, the capital city set high up on a hillside on the island’s south coast, is well worth a visit – if only to take in the view it offers of the city’s picturesque bay.

 When to go

 Portugal and Madeira are excellent year-round destinations, with long sunny days in the summer and mild winters.